Spring Boot and Swagger - Documenting RESTful Services (REST API)

 • Maven 3.0+ is your build tool

 • Your favorite IDE.
-We use Eclipse.
+We use Eclipse or IntelliJ.

-• JDK 1.8+
+• JDK 17

 Complete Maven Project With Code Examples

-Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-rest-service-swagger
+Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-rest-service-with-swagger

-Why do we need to document your RESTful API?
+Why should we describe your RESTful API?

 The most important design principle for RESTful Services is